-This name is also a popular one in America.
+This name is also popular in America.

 This French last name could have come from where your ancestors lived as it means “of the plantation” or refers to someone who lives near a plantation of trees.

-Dupont is a French surname meaning “of the bridge.”
+Dupont is a French surname meaning “of the bridge”.
 Like Duplantier, Dupont may refer to your ancestors living near a bridge.

 This French last name means “enduring”.
 It is an old French name and is the eighth most common name in France.